k-misztal/tv-shows-android/README.md

 App uses MVVM architecture using [Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html), specifically `ViewModel` and `LiveData`.
 Thanks to that ViewModel survives configuration chagnes, like orientation chagne.

 App uses Retrofit and RxJava2 to fetch the data from tmdb api.
-Afterwards, data is exposed to activity/fragmet using `LiveData`.
+When the data is fetched ViewModel exposes new immutable state to the subscribers.

 App uses Dagger2 for dependency injection.
 I used new injection API introduced in `2.12` version of dagger.
 Thanks to that activities/fragments are totally not aware of injection process.